Trust Your Case to Our Experienced Legal Team

 Were you injured at work?
 Have you been diagnosed with a work-related illness?
 Nearly all employees in the state of California are covered by workers’ compensation.

 Workers’ comp is a no-fault system (meaning you do not need to prove that your employer was at fault for the incident that caused your injuries) that provides certain benefits to injured workers.
 By filing a workers’ compensation claim, you can seek benefits to cover your medical costs, lost wages, future earnings, and retraining/skill enhancement-related expenses.
 However, filing a workers’ compensation claim can be complex and time-consuming; mistakes on your application or disputes with your employer’s insurance provider could result in you being unable to recover your rightful benefits.
 The best way to ensure a smooth filing process and better your chances of a favorable outcome is to work with an experienced workers’ compensation attorney.

-At Pacific Workers’ Compensation Law Center, our attorneys have over 130 years of collective experience and a proven record of effectively advocating on behalf of injured workers.
+At Pacific Workers', The Lawyers for Injured Workers, our attorneys have over 130 years of collective experience and a proven record of effectively advocating on behalf of injured workers.
 We understand the California workers’ compensation system, and we know how to help you navigate the process of seeking your rightful benefits.
 When you work with our firm, you get an entire team of legal professionals working for you.
 We are always here to answer your questions, address your concerns, and guide you through the process from start to finish.

 - Health Care Workers

 - Union Workers

 - Workers' Compensation